LCD, LED, Or OLED: Which Is Best for You?

 The OLED offers the highest contrast.
-When you turn off your OLED screen or go black, there is no light produced by its pixels.
+When you turn off your OLED screen or go black, no light is produced by its pixels.
 That is the darkest a digital screen can go.
-That also means that with OLED, you can have an infinite contrast ratio.
+That also means that you can have an infinite contrast ratio with OLED.

 The LED screens come second in this list.
 The LED screen also offers a good contrast ratio.
-It gives a high enough contrast ratio that allows you to display high-quality images.
-This screen is also an excellent choice if you are seeking a screen with good contrast.
+It gives a high enough contrast ratio to display high-quality images.
+This screen is also an excellent choice if you seek a screen with good contrast.

 LCD is third on the list.
-Since LCD screens are highly dependent on the backlight, you may notice that the black portions of images displayed on the screen are not black because the separate backlight in the screen reflects through the screen surface.
+Since LCD screens are highly dependent on the backlight, you may notice that the black portions of images displayed are not black because the separate backlight reflects through the screen surface.
 This is most evident when you place the screen in a dark room.

 Ranking: 1.
 OLED; 2.
 LED; 3.
 LCD

 D. Viewing Angle

 Viewing angles is another essential aspect of digital screen displays because the audiences view a digital display not always parallel to their faces but from various angles.

 OLED vs. LED.
 For this one, OLED offers a better viewing angle.
 The main reason is that OLED technology is thinner, and its pixels are closer to the surface.
 You can view OLED digital screens from an extreme viewing angle with no screen luminance degradation.